tanner06104/trading-notes/notes.md

 - Note 10: Cpool is massively down
 - Note 11: I am holding plume tightly even it is down badly
 - Note 12: Let's check AI
-- Virtual is stabilizing and holding strong
+- Note 13: Virtual is stabilizing and holding strong
+- Note 14: AI agents are fuck at the moment